Kevin002023/pands-project/README.md

 - boxplots

-data.info() provides a technical summary of the data frame. # https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/02_read_write.html#min-tut-02-read-write
-This confirms it is a dataframe, how many rows and columns there are, how many non-null values there are and the 'type' in each column.

-I created a histogram showing the distribution of values in each metric.
-When researching the number of bins to use, I came across (Sturge's Rule)[https://www.statology.org/sturges-rule/]

-``
-Optimal Bins = ⌈log2n + 1⌉
-``

-As each histogram will be for one data metric, there is 150 datapoints in each histogram.
-This means the optimal number of bins is 9.

 As there will be multiple graphs, I wanted to save them all to same folder "graphs".
 I did this by using the relative path within the 'fig.savefig' (command)[https://stackoverflow.com/questions/66583370/matplotlib-plot-image-save-path-python-vs-code]